-As part of safety assessment, a comprehensive metabolic panel including the ALT and AST liver enzymes, and complete blood count will be assessed (CHOP Clinical Laboratory).
+As part of safety assessment, a comprehensive metabolic panel including the ALT and AST liver enzymes, complete blood count and serum pre-albumin will be assessed (CHOP Clinical Laboratory).

 Dosing will likely be interrupted by the CF clinical care team in subjects with ALT or AST of greater than 5 times the upper limit of normal (ULN).